Anytime-valid simultaneous lower confidence bounds for the true discovery proportion: Notation and Related Literature

 \subsection{Simultaneous lower confidence bounds for the TDP}

-In this section, we provide more details about the construction of simultaneous lower confidence bounds for $\pi_1(R)$.
+In this section, we provide more details about the construction of simultaneous lower confidence bounds for the TDP.
 Since $|R|$ is observable, $\tau(R)$ is the only unknown quantity in $\pi_0(R)$ and $\pi_1(R)$.
-Thus, to compute lower confidence bounds for $\pi_1(R)$, it is sufficient to compute upper confidence bounds for $\tau(R)$. \citet{GenoveseWasserman2006} and \citet{Goeman2011} propose simultaneous upper confidence bounds for $\tau(R)$ based on closed testing. \citet{Goeman2021} show that methods to compute confidence bounds for $\tau(R)$ are either based on closed testing or uniformly improved by closed testing.
-Closed testing is a class of multiple testing procedures proposed by \citet{Marcus1976}.
-It can be used to determine a rejection set while controlling the family wise error rate, i.e., controlling the probability of making at least one false rejection.
-Denote by $\mathcal{X}_\alpha$ the set of indices of the hypotheses rejected by closed testing.
-Let $\mathcal{U}_\alpha$ be the set of indices corresponding to hypotheses that are rejected by a given local level-$\alpha$ test $\phi_\alpha$.
-The intersection hypothesis $H_I$ is rejected by closed testing based on $\phi_\alpha$, i.e., $I\in\mathcal{X}_\alpha$, if and only if for every $J\supseteq I$, $J\in\mathcal{U}_\alpha$. \citet{Goeman2011} showed that is a simultaneous $1-\alpha$ upper confidence bound for $\tau(R)$, i.e., Equation \eqref{eq:prob_simple_bounds} holds because $\mathbb{P}(T\notin\mathcal{U}_\alpha)\geq 1-\alpha$ for all $\mathbb{P}\in\mathcal{P}(T)$ and therefore $\mathbb{P}(T_R\notin\mathcal{X}_\alpha)\geq 1-\alpha$ for all $\mathbb{P}\in\mathcal{P}(T)$ and all $R\in\mathcal{C}$.
-In other words, the probability that $H_{T_R}$ is rejected by closed testing is less than $\alpha$, since this event requires that $H_T$ is rejected by $\phi_\alpha$, which has a probability of less than $\alpha$.
-Because the event $T\notin\mathcal{U}_\alpha$ does not depend on the discovery set $R$, the bounds are valid simultaneously for all $R\in\mathcal{C}$.
+Thus, to compute lower confidence bounds for $\pi_1(R)$, it is sufficient to compute upper confidence bounds for $\tau(R)$, which we will focus on in the following. \citet{GenoveseWasserman2006} and \citet{Goeman2011} propose simultaneous upper confidence bounds for $\tau(R)$ based on closed testing. \citet{Goeman2021} show that methods to compute confidence bounds for $\tau(R)$ are either based on closed testing or uniformly improvable by closed testing.
+Closed testing procedures are a family of multiple testing methods proposed by \citet{Marcus1976}.
+These procedures can be used to control the family wise error rate, i.e., controlling the probability of making at least one false rejection.
+Denote by $\mathcal{X}_\alpha$ the index set of the hypotheses rejected by closed testing.
+Let $\mathcal{U}_\alpha$ be the index set of the hypotheses that are rejected by a given family of local level-$\alpha$ test $\phi_\alpha$.
+The intersection hypothesis $H_I$ is rejected by closed testing based on $\phi_\alpha$, i.e., $I\in\mathcal{X}_\alpha$, if and only if for every $J\supseteq I$, $J\in\mathcal{U}_\alpha$.
+In other words, closed testing rejects the hypothesis $H_I$ if and only if every hypothesis intersecting $H_I$ is rejected by a given local level-$\alpha$ test.
+Both sets $\mathcal{U}_\alpha$ and $\mathcal{X}_\alpha$ depend on the choice of the local level-$\alpha$ tests.
+In the following, we consider $\phi_\alpha$ to be fixed and thus omit this dependency in the notation to improve readability.

+\citet{Goeman2011} define if the maximum exists and $c_\alpha(R)\coloneq0$ otherwise.
+That is, $c_\alpha(R)$ corresponds to the size of the largest hypothesis which only intersects discoveries and is rejected by closed testing.
+They show that $c_\alpha(R)$ is a simultaneous $1-\alpha$ upper confidence bound for $\tau(R)$, i.e.,